Aethylred/puppet5-blank/README.md

 Puppet 5.x allows the use of an in-module data store in the `data` directory.
 Internal package variables can be set there without exposing them as paramters.
 These can be over-ridden in the Hiera data store on the host, on a Puppet server, or in a Puppet environment.

+# Attributions

+## puppet5-blank
+This module was based on [puppet5-blank](https://github.com/Aethylred/puppet5-blank), a Puppet 5.x module template created by [Aethylred](https://github.com/Aethylred)

-# References
+# Blank

-This module uses the skeleton `puppet5-blank`, a Puppet 5.x module template created by Aethylred that includes configuration for:
+This module uses the skeleton [puppet5-blank](https://github.com/Aethylred/puppet5-blank), a Puppet 5.x module template created by [Aethylred](https://github.com/Aethylred).
+Usage is simple, follow the [Unblank](#Unblank) checklist in the [To Do](#To Do) list, which pretty much consists of replacing *Author* with your name and *blank* with your module name.

+The `puppet5-blank` template includes configuration for:

-- Example class for checking Puppet module OS compatibility
+- Example class `blank::oscheck` for checking Puppet module OS compatibility
 - Travis-CI
--- rspec-puppet
+  - rspec-puppet
---- Configured with `.rspec` file
+    - Configured with `.rspec` file
--- rspec-puppet-facts to provide a all OS facts for testing -- Code checks
+  - rspec-puppet-facts to provide a all OS facts for testing
+  - Spec tests
+  - Code checks
---- Puppet syntax check
+    - Puppet syntax check
---- Puppet style checks using `puppet-lint`
+    - Puppet style checks using `puppet-lint`
---- Puppet module metadata checks using `metadata-json-lint`
+    - Puppet module metadata checks using `metadata-json-lint`
---- Ruby syntax check
+    - Ruby syntax check
---- Check for Windows line endings (because Aethylred uses Windows for $work)
+    - Check for Windows line endings (because Aethylred uses Windows for $work)
 - Git configuration
--- Set up `.gitignore` for Puppet module development -- Set up `.gitattributes` for Puppet module development
+  - Set up `.gitignore` for Puppet module development
+  - Set up `.gitattributes` for Puppet module development
---- Line endings rules
+    - Line endings rules
---- Linguist definitions for GitHub/GitLab programming language analysis
+    - Linguist definitions for GitHub/GitLab programming language analysis
 - Gemnasium to check Ruby Gem health
 - Coveralls to report testing coverage
 - Beaker acceptance testing (Work in Progress)